 Comprehensive patient support is vital to eliminating these hurdles.
-This includes extensive education, accurate diagnosis, and targeted treatment from compassionate psychiatric providers – including through telehealth.
+This support includes extensive education, accurate diagnosis, and targeted treatment from compassionate psychiatric providers – including through telehealth.

 Through telepsychiatry, healthcare organizations can drive patient engagement while helping patients overcome stigmas, attend follow-up appointments, and strengthen medication adherence.

-3. Telepsychiatry will enhance patient-provider flexibility
+3. Telepsychiatry enhances patient-provider flexibility

 For both patients and providers, long wait times are often a significant burden in behavioral healthcare.
 Telepsychiatry can help solve these issues by decreasing the time it takes for mental health patients to see a psychiatric provider.

 Rather than waiting hours for an in-person visit, patients can speak with a telepsychiatry provider in minutes.
 Telepsychiatry meets patients wherever they are — whether in their home or another remote location.
 In addition, patients can receive information about their care (from the telepsychiatry provider) via text message or email.